-AHPT 8114 Critique and Interpretation of Research (1:1:0) This course teaches students how to critically read the scientific literature in preparation for becoming an evidence-based practitioner.
+AHPT 8114 Evidence - Based Practice II (1:1:0) This course teaches students how to critically read the scientific literature in preparation for becoming an evidence-based practitioner.
 The focus of the course will be on becoming a consumer of scientific literature.
 ISBN: 13: 97807637344435